A Private Journey across the Spice Islands

 A compelling maritime statement with a grand legacy as the former British Naval Explorer HMS Beagle, Aqua Blu is the perfect choice to navigate East Indonesia’s vast seas in ultimate comfort, style, and safety.

 This world-class superyacht features a maximum capacity of 30 guests and is available for private hire, which means you’ll get full access to 15-individually designed sea-facing suites, and generous indoor and outdoor spaces spread around five decks.
 Guests will be able to enjoy 360-degree views of picture-perfect landscapes, comfortable day beds, a jacuzzi, and spa to relax in between excursions, as well as golden cocktail hours at the elegant Sky Lounge Bar.

-Aqua Blu is equipped with top-of-the-line non-motorized water sports equipment including kayaks and paddleboards, as well as diving and snorkeling gear.
-Two private speedboats with a capacity of 16 passengers each offer guests the flexibility to explore the deepest parts of each destination.
+Aqua Blu is equipped with top-of-the-line water sports equipment including kayaks and paddleboards, as well as diving and snorkeling gear.
+Two private speed boats, with a capacity of 16 passengers each, offer guests the flexibility to explore the deepest parts of each destination.

 The dining program onboard is an immersive culinary voyage on its own, with a rendition of flavors that have traveled through Indonesia’s fabled sea spice trade route.
 With his farm-to-table philosophy, Aqua Blu’s renowned Consulting Chef Benjamin Cross – a native Australian based in Bali – has crafted an innovative menu that integrates exotic spices and fresh, sustainably sourced local produce.